rjkviegas/skills-workshops/week-1/mocking_1/README.md

 > You may have to run `gem install bundler` to install Bundler first.

-1. Isolate the unit tests in ./spec. **Tackle the student #happiness method first**.
-If you manage to isolate it, tackle the student #test_scores method.
+Your task: isolate the unit tests in `./spec`.

+**Make sure to do them in this order**:

+1. test.score method.
+2. student.happiness method.
+3. student.test_scores method.